byjg/usdocker/docs/docker-compose.md

 ## docker-compose replacement

 You have a Useful Script replacement for "docker-compose up".
-This scripts will create a fresh clean container every time.
+This scripts will deal with different docker-compose file and create a fresh clean container every time.

 You can handle easily different deploy environments by using customizable settings in docker-composer.